The GFCI provides ratings for financial centres calculated by a ‘factor assessment model’ that uses two distinct sets of input:

 A factor assessment model is built using the centre assessments from responses to the online questionnaire.
 Assessments from respondents’ home centres are excluded from the factor assessment model to remove home bias.
 The model then predicts how respondents would have assessed centres with which they are unfamiliar by answering questions such as:

-Financial centre predictions from the SVM are re-combined with actual financial centre assessments (but not those from the respondents’ home centres) to produce the GFCI – a set of financial centre ratings.
+Financial centre predictions from the SVM are re-combined with actual financial centre assessments (except those from the respondents’ home centres) to produce the GFCI – a set of financial centre ratings.
 The GFCI is dynamically updated either by updating and adding to the instrumental factors or through new financial centre assessments.
 These updates permit, for instance, a recently changed index of rental costs to affect the competitiveness rating of the centres.

 The process of creating the GFCI is outlined diagrammatically below: